zevv/npeg/README.md

 - Integer literal: `0` / `1` / `n`

-  The int literal atom `N` matches exactly n number of bytes. `0` always matches, but does not consume any data.
+  The int literal atom `n` matches exactly n number of bytes. `0` always matches, but does not consume any data.